haxeui/haxeui-guides/000-Getting Started/003-Backends/001-Native Backends/000-haxeui-hxwidgets.md

 ![](./_assets/haxeui-hxwidgets-preview_ubuntu.png)

 ## Installation
-haxeui-hxwidgets has a number of dependancies since it produces native components via the wxWidgets library.
+haxeui-hxwidgets has a number of dependencies since it produces native components via the wxWidgets library.

 ### wxWidgets
 wxWidgets is a C++ library that lets developers create applications for Windows, macOS, Linux and other platforms with a single code base.
 This is the library that haxeui-hxwidgets uses to create native components (via its haxe externs hxWidgets).